BrendanCheong/portfolio-v1/README.md

 - [ ] Migrate to Next 13
 - [ ] Implement a Custom SiteMap
-- [ ] Migrate Programme to Typescript
+- [ ] Refactor Program to Typescript
 - [ ] Light Mode????
 - [ ] Add to `_document.js` meta tags for `og:url` and `google-site-verification`